 College student or a parent of one?
-Here are 5 things you may want to think about before heading out to the dorms.
+Here are five things you may want to think about before heading out to the dorms.
 My qualifications?
-I was a Resident Assistant in college, spending 3 years taking care of a co-ed floors with 70+ residents.
+I was a Resident Assistant in college, spending three years taking care of a co-ed floor with 70+ residents.
 It was hard work, but I learned a lot in the time I spent taking care of all those first time and returning residents.
 Here’s a few things you may want to consider.

 College Dorm Checklist:

-- Essays don’t write themselves – Nor do they re-write themselves.
-Piggybacking off of numbers 1 and 2, when my computers were drenched and no longer functioning I lost almost of all of my data.
+- Essays Don’t Write Themselves: Nor do they re-write themselves.
+Piggybacking off of numbers one and two, when my computers were drenched and no longer functioning, I lost almost of all of my data.
 Luckily I wasn’t working on too many long-form essays at the time, but a lot of residents that were a victim of this flooding were.
 This was a few years before cloud-storage and online backups were prevalent, so most of the copies were local.
-Nowadays it’s easy to create an offsite backup and work from the cloud.
-Utilize the 3-2-1 backup strategy and try to use cloud storage as much as possible so that if something does happen it doesn’t take your school projects with it.
+Nowadays, it’s easy to create an offsite backup and work from the cloud.
+Utilize the 3-2-1 backup strategy and try to use cloud storage as much as possible so that if something does happen, it doesn’t take your school projects with it.